kashsuresh/my_website/content/blogs/blog2.md

 > Again, as p-value is smaller than 0.05, we can reject the null hypothesis and conclude that the mean salary between men and women is significantly different.

-## Relationship Experience - Gender?
+## Relationship between experience and gender?

 At the board meeting, someone raised the issue that there was indeed a substantial difference between male and female salaries, but that this was attributable to other reasons such as differences in experience.
 A questionnaire send out to the 50 executives in the sample reveals that the average experience of the men is approximately 21 years, whereas the women only have about 7 years experience on average (see table below).